inovex/elements/doc/contributing/08-pull-requests.md

 We have very precise rules to ensure an understandable and compact history:
 - Before creating a feature branch, make sure that a respective Github issue exists.
-- Provide a reference to the regarding issue in the description of the Pull Request to make the life of reviewers easier.
+- Provide a reference to the issue in the description of the Pull Request to make the life of reviewers easier.
 - Please give the branch a speaking name that fits the template `elements-<issue-id>-<what-is-the-feature>` like `elements-12-create-button-element`.

 When submitting a Pull Request, please: